Structure, Functionality, and Bioceramics - Design Principles for High Performance

 dt = (t[i] - t[i-1]) * 60 # min → s

-# Simple integration (reaction progress in small time steps)
+# Simple integration (reaction progress over a small time step)

 if alpha[i-1] < 0.99: